Parents, carers, children and young people

 - place orders centrally on behalf of schools

-When someone is nominated as responsible for placing orders, they’ll receive an email inviting them to the Get help with technology service where they can:
+If you’ve been nominated to place an order, you should have received an email inviting you to the Get help with technology service where you can:

 - amend existing contact information

 - view your device allocation

 Step 2 Choose devices and provide technical information